Medical &

 Topical exfoliating moisturizing lotions are the treatment of choice.
 Exfoliation agents are necessary to induce the built up skin platelets to de-bond and flake off.
 Moisturizing agents are necessary to soften the skin platelets so the exfoliating agents can penetrate through the built-up layers.

-The best commercial, over-the-counter product I have found is AmLactin (from Upsher-Smith), which contains 12% lactic acid - a proven exfoliate.
-AmLactin both moisturizes and exfoliates.
+AmLactin is the stronger exfoliate.
+It both moisturizes and exfoliates.
+It tends to darken the dead skin and make it look worse.
 It is sold in Walgreen, Randall, WalMart, CVS, and COSTCO.
 COSTCO has the best price, around $13 to $15 for the large size -- 17 oz.
 (500 gram) bottle.
 The others sell the same bottle for around $24, or nearly twice as much.

 Another product is Lac-Hydrin.
 It is a compounded by a pharmacists, or the pharmacy may have a ready-to-dispense supply.
 It is more expensive than AmLactin, requires a prescription from a medical doctor (adding to the expense), has some adverse side effects because it is not properly buffered, and, in my opinion, it is inferior to AmLactin.